frankmarra/itemshop/item-shop/src/pages/blogs/portfolioV2.md

 ## What is Astro?

 [Astro.build](https://docs.astro.build) defines it as an all-in-one web framework for building fast, content-focused websites.
 I define it as a front-end milkshake, and who doesn't love a milkshake?
-I say this because its a blend of a bunch of things, like being able to use JSX expressions and scoped CSS.
-There is so much more to it, and I'm sure I've only started to scratch the surface on what it is capable of.
+I say this because its a blend of a bunch of things, like being able to use JSX expressions and scoped CSS, as well as the freedom to use any front-end framework of your choice.
+You can even use all of the front-end frameworks, if you want.
+Astro all sends no javascrip to the browser, so it's perfect for portfolio and blog sites, like this one.
+There is so much more to it, and I'm sure I've only started to scratch the surface of Astro's features.
 You can check out the Astro docs at [Astro.build](https://docs.astro.build) for an in depth look at what Astro is and what it is capable of.

 ## Beginning

 I love video games.
 Always have, always will.

 After speaking with a friend about a mutually loved series, I decided to play them again.
 While doing this, I noticed that the menus had a really cool layout.
 I then decided that it would be really cool to try and remake my portfolio in this style.

 The series is Phantasy Star, and old Sega sci-fi space opera rpg.
 I could write a whole separate article on each of the four games, but for now we are just going to be focusing on the last one and it's shop screen.

 ![Image of the item shop from phantasy star four with lines breaking down the layout into sections](https://res.cloudinary.com/silverbeard/image/upload/v1664338494/blogs/1%20-%20Astro/PSIV_Item_shop_layout_wqu2pq.png)